toolworks-dev/musk-chan/README.md

 # Musk-Chan Discord Bot

-A feature-rich Discord bot built with discord.js that allows you to play music from a Youtube Invidious instance in your Discord server.
+A feature-rich Discord bot built with discord.js that allows you to play music and chat with AI.

 ![musk](https://github.com/user-attachments/assets/5c3f68c0-84eb-496f-ac1c-f47affc71dc6)